-Before we can discuss the how to use a biscuit cutter or plate joiner, it helps to know what a biscuit is.
-Biscuits are thin, football-shaped slices of wood, typically made from compressed beech wood.
+Before we can discuss how to use a biscuit cutter or plate joiner, it helps to know what a biscuit is.
+Biscuits are thin, football-shaped slices of wood, typically made from compressed beechwood.
 A biscuit is glued into a slot in one edge of a board and then into a corresponding slot in the adjoining board.
-Biscuits are particularly useful in cabinet construction or when glueing up a few individual boards to make a table top.
+Biscuits are particularly useful in cabinet construction or when gluing up a few individual boards to make a tabletop.

 Why Use a Biscuit Cutter?